 Responding to them through the use of reputation marketing software helps improve perceptions and foster trust.

 - Responding to customers increases lifetime value and reduces churn.
-When customers do hear back, perceptions immediately improve, with additional research suggesting that 80 percent of consumers believe that a business cares more about them when its management responds.
+When customers do hear back, perceptions immediately improve, with additional customer reviews research suggesting that 80% of consumers believe that a business cares more about them when its management responds.

 Businesses that effectively use reputation marketing software to respond to customers are typically the ones that can more easily build goodwill, inspire customer loyalty, and extend customer lifetime value.